Hachirud

 Hachirud (هچیرود) (Note: Also romanized as Hachi Rūd and Hachīrūd; also known as Hacherūd) is a city in the Central District of Chalus County, Mazandaran province, Iran, serving as the administrative center for Kelarestaq-e Gharbi Rural District.

 Demographics

 Population

 At the time of the 2006 National Census, Hachirud's population was 1,750 in 476 households, when it was a village in Kelarestaq-e Gharbi Rural District.
 The following census in 2011 counted 1,750 people in 557 households.
-The 2016 census measured the population as 10,398 people in 3,471 households, by which time the village had been elevated to the status of a city after merging with 12 villages: Abbas Kola, Akbarabad, Chakhani, Delgosha, Dujman, Emamrud, Herteh Kola, Kia Kola, Mesedeh, Mohammad Hoseynabad, Nursar, and Sang-e Vares.
+The 2016 census measured the population as 10,398 people in 3,471 households, by which time the village had been converted to a city after merging with 12 villages: Abbas Kola, Akbarabad, Chakhani, Delgosha, Dujman, Emamrud, Herteh Kola, Kia Kola, Mesedeh, Mohammad Hoseynabad, Nursar, and Sang-e Vares.